The following components are managed by NASA's Earth Science Mission Operations (ESMO) Project.

 Flight Operations Segment (FOS)

-The Flight Operations Segment (FOS) consists of the EOS Operations Center (EOC) located at Goddard Space Flight Center (GSFC) and a number of Instrument Support Terminals (ISTs) at the instrument teams' facilities.
+NASA's Flight Operations Segment (FOS) consists of the EOS Operations Center (EOC) located at NASA's Goddard Space Flight Center and a number of Instrument Support Terminals (ISTs) at the instrument teams' facilities.
 The EOC controls Terra, Aqua, and Aura, provides mission planning and scheduling, and monitors health and safety of the spacecraft and instruments.
 It provides tools to coordinate observations from multiple instruments and develop conflict-free schedules, validate commands to assure safety, accommodate unplanned schedule changes, develop and provide mission timelines, and develop and implement contingency plans.
 The EOC interacts with the various elements of the ground systems and space network as necessary to send commands to the EOS spacecraft and to receive health and safety data from the spacecraft, and also interacts with the International Partners' instrument control centers for exchange of planning and command and control information.
 The EOC is implemented using a combination of commercial mission control systems and custom software developed as the EOS Mission Operations System (EMOS).

 Last Updated: Apr 5, 2019 at 1:56 PM EDT